 Storage sheds are incredibly useful and versatile.
-With Blunier Builders, sheds are not only practical, but also affordable.
+With Blunier Builders, sheds are not only practical but also affordable.
 We started in 2002 with the intention of giving upcoming generations the opportunity to work together as a family business, and we want you to be a part of that family.
-Our business was built on integrity and trust - we’re not here to trick you or mislead you.
+Our business was built on integrity and trust – a reputation that we hold firmly to.

 Types of Storage Sheds

-There are three styles of sheds that will also help you determine on what shed to buy.
+There are three styles of sheds that will also help you determine what shed to buy.
 A gable shed is one of our most popular styles, with a roof consisting of a single sloping plane of the same pitch on each side of the ridge.
 It is very similar to the way many homes are constructed.
-Gambrel sheds or “barn sheds” may look the same on paper; however the steeper lower slope provides extra headroom.
+Gambrel sheds or “barn sheds” may look the same on paper; however, the steeper lower slope provides extra headroom.
 Gambrel sheds are the perfect choice for anyone that wants more headroom without going to a larger size shed.
-If you’re a taller individual, a gambrel style shed is an easy choice.
-Finally, tackroom sheds are a rectangular-shaped building with a steep front roof pitch and shallow rear roof pitch.
-It is often used for hobbyists, woodworkers and gardeners.
+If you’re a taller individual, a gambrel-style shed is an easy choice.
+Finally, tack room sheds are rectangular-shaped buildings with a steep front roof pitch and shallow rear roof pitch.
+It is often used for hobbyists, woodworkers, and gardeners.

 Picking the Right Shed Size

-Cubic feet refers to the interior space (think: volume), square footage measures the available floor space, and the interior dimensions will help you know if a particular object will fit.
+Cubic feet refer to the interior space (think: volume), square footage measures the available floor space, and the interior dimensions will help you know if a particular object will fit.

-Generally provide a bit more room to move and access your tools and lawn equipment
+- Generally, provide more room to move and access your tools and lawn equipment

 Storage Shed Features